omtslog/RAMium-Browser-Concept/README.md

 #### 5. Automated Update Architecture
 * The project is maintained as a set of automated **Git Patches** and build scripts.
 A server-side script tracks updates upstream in the official Chromium repository.
 When security patches drop, the automation applies RAMium patches onto the new code and compiles a fresh build.

+* ###### Phase 6: Hard Hardware Restriction (Integrated Graphics Only)
+*   **Enforced Graphics Context Interception (DXGI API):**
+    During GPU sub-process initialization, Chromium queries the OS.
+We modify `gpu/config/gpu_info_collector_win.cc`.
+The browser intercepts the display adapter list via the DirectX Graphics Infrastructure API (`IDXGIAdapter::GetDesc`).
+When active, RAMium enforces a hard hardware restriction: the discrete graphics card (Nvidia/AMD) is completely ignored at the physical level.
+This liberates up to 1.5–2 GB of precious VRAM and eliminates background GPU overhead during 4K video or stream playback on secondary displays.
+*   **Uncompromising Offloading Lock:**
+    The GPU process is forced to initialize with strict system flags, including `--force-low-power-gpu` and targeted `--gpu-testing-vendor-id/device-id` variables pointing directly to the iGPU.
+To tightly enforce this restriction against Windows-level overrides, RAMium sends a direct request to the OS kernel via the Windows native `D3DKMTSetProcessSchedulingPriorityClass` API, setting the browser's GPU thread priority profile to ultra power-saving mode, completely locking out discrete GPU resources.

 ---